-- (1) For the first offense, imprisonment in a county jail for no more than months or a fine not to exceed dollars (\$), or both. - (2) For a second or subsequent offense, imprisonment in a county jail for no more than or a fine not to exceed dollars (\$), or both. - (e) Any person who is charged, prosecuted, or subjected to a civil penalty under this chapter shall not also be charged or prosecuted pursuant to the Health and Safety Code for conduct arising from the same set of facts. - 26064.
-Any person engaging in commercial cannabis activity and operating an unlicensed facility, building, structure, vehicle, mobile unit, or location in violation of this chapter shall be subject to civil penalties of up to dollars (\$) for each violation, and the division or court may order the destruction of any cannabis associated with that violation.
-All civil fines collected pursuant to this section shall be deposited into the fines and penalties account established pursuant to Section 26028.
+26064.
+Any person engaging in commercial cannabis activity and operating an unlicensed facility, building, structure, vehicle, mobile unit, or location in violation of this chapter shall be subject to civil penalties of up to twice the amount of the license fee for each violation, and the division or court may order the destruction of any cannabis associated with that violation.
+Each day of operation shall constitute a separate violation of this section.
+All civil fines imposed and collected pursuant to this section shall be deposited into the fines and penalties account established pursuant to Section 26028.
 If an action for civil penalties is brought by the Attorney General, the penalty collected shall be deposited into the General Fund pursuant to Section 26028.
 If the action is brought by a district attorney or county counsel, the penalty collected shall be paid to the treasurer of the county in which the judgment was entered.
-If the action is brought by a city attorney or city prosecutor, the penalty collected shall be paid to the treasurer of the city in which the judgment was entered. - 26066. (a) The Any regulatory director or any district attorney, county counsel, city attorney, or city prosecutor may bring an action in the name of the people of the State of California to enjoin a violation or the threatened violation of any provision of this chapter, including, but not limited to, a licensee's failure to correct objectionable conditions following notice or as a result of any rule promulgated pursuant to this chapter, and to assess and recover civil penalties in accordance with this chapter.
+If the action is brought by a city attorney or city prosecutor, the penalty collected shall be paid to the treasurer of the city in which the judgment was entered.

+26066. (a) Any regulatory director or any district attorney, county counsel, city attorney, or city prosecutor may bring an action in the name of the people of the State of California to enjoin a violation or the threatened violation of any provision of this chapter, including, but not limited to, a licensee's failure to correct objectionable conditions following notice or as a result of any rule promulgated pursuant to this chapter, and to assess and recover civil penalties in accordance with this chapter.
 The action shall be brought in the county in which the violation occurred or is threatened to occur.
-Any proceeding for injunctive relief brought pursuant to this chapter shall conform to the requirements of

-Chapter 3 (commencing with Section 525) of Title 7 of Part 2 of the Code of Civil Procedure.
+Any proceeding for injunctive relief brought pursuant to this chapter shall conform to the requirements of Chapter 3 (commencing with Section 525) of Title 7 of Part 2 of the Code of Civil Procedure.